Beyond the Numbers: Understanding Why the Scale Doesn’t Define Your Fitness

 • Lack of motivation

-The best way to combat diet fatigue is to take a break, remember why the scale doesn’t matter, and prioritize overall health and sustained weight loss.
+To combat diet fatigue effectively, take a break, focus on the irrelevance of the scale, and prioritize overall health and sustained weight loss.

 Essentially, this gives the body the energy to start losing weight again instead of doing everything it can to preserve fat.